seng438-winter-2024/seng438-a4-Ruvaakaan/seng438-a4-group19.md

 # Difficulties encountered, challenges overcome, and lessons learned

 Understanding the impact of mutations on the source code during mutation testing was initially challenging.
 However, consulting the PitTest documentation helped clarify these effects.
 Boosting the total mutation score, especially for the Range class, presented difficulties.
-Transitioning to Selenium testing also posed challenges, particularly due to frequent changes in object IDs on the site.
-Additionally, dealing with mobile authentication on eBay added complexity to test execution.
+As for the Selenium testing, the main challenge was learning to use the IDE.
+We faced constant issues with trying to run Selenium as there were constant freezes and the general user experience felt lacking as the IDE lacks many modern features that other GUI testing softwares have.
+Additionally, sometimes the elements on the page were unable to be captured by Selenium which required us to change some of our test cases/test data in order to be able to run these tests.
+In the end, we were able to learn how to use Selenium effectively and complete our tests.

 # Comments/feedback on the lab itself